HarishFulara07/Button-Mania/Readme.md

 #Button Mania

-This is a simple yet addictive JavaScript Game.
+This is a simple yet addictive JavaScript game.
 The game has 3 levels - hard, medium and easy (there is a corresponding html file for each level).
 Just open the html file in your favourite browser and enjoy the GAME.

 **Instructions**